rcl-ssl/docs/installations/web-servers.md

 ## General Approach

-The general approach to installing SSL/TLS in a web server or hosting system is to :
+The general approach to installing a SSL/TLS certificate in a web server or a hosting system is to :

 - Download the SSL/TLS certificate files from the certificate provider
 - Save the certificate files to a folder in your system